Impact

 Risk and Exploitability

 The CVSS base score of 6.8 indicates moderate severity.
-The EPSS score is not available, so the likelihood of exploitation remains unclear.
+The EPSS score is 0.00017, which is well below 1%, indicating a very low exploitation probability.
 The vulnerability is not yet listed in the CISA KEV catalog.
 Attacks require local host access, unprivileged guest processes, and high complexity, but they can be carried out without user interaction.
 Given the confidential nature of the data that can be exfiltrated, vigilance is warranted.

 OpenCVE Enrichment